SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 but it does have semantic requirements that Swift enforces.
 In general, there are three ways for a type to be sendable:

+- The type is a value type,
-- The type's mutable state is made up of other sendable data, like a structure with stored properties that are sendable or an enumeration with associated values that are sendable.
+  and its mutable state is made up of other sendable data --- for example, a structure with stored properties that are sendable or an enumeration with associated values that are sendable.

 - The type doesn't have any mutable state,